JeromeSi/TraductionsFrMassaDoc/myDocs/installBinaries-en-systemd.md

 # Node installation with *systemd*

-Edited in 2024 27th october.
+Edited in 2025 18th may.

-Based on the version  MAIN.2.3.
+Based on the version  MAIN.2.5.1

 Thanks to JEROMEH and Oliver Wild Boar on the Massa Discord for reviewing and reporting issues.